- In addition to recommendations, what else is in the application?

 2. For Recommenders: Can my recommender just write a letter?
 What if they have questions or problems?

-The online forms must be completed to satisfy the application requirements.
-This includes responding to specific questions.
+Completion of online form required.
+Recommenders respond to specific questions.
 A letter will not satisfy the recommendation process.

-- There is a specific place for Faculty and Language Assessment faculty to include specific comments within the online form.
-Any remarks should be composed outside of the system, then copy/pasted into the appropriate place.
-They must still respond to the specific questions in the form.
-Letters cannot be submitted separately from the online recommendation either electronically or on paper.
+- Faculty and Language Assessment faculty may include open-ended comments within the online form.
+Responses to the specific questions in the form are required.
+Letters cannot be submitted separately from the online recommendation.
+Academic Advisors do not have a place for open-ended comments.

 Is your recommender having problems of any kind?
 Can't get to the form, information disappears, not sure what to do?
-Your recommender (not you) should contact our office directly for help.
-They can reach us at <firstname.lastname@example.org>.
-If they call, please urge them to leave a message if we can't answer: 503-375-5493.
+Your recommender (not you) should contact our office for help - email@example.com.
+By phone, please urge them to leave a message if we can't answer: 503-375-5493.

 3. What information about my application do my recommenders get?

-- When you identify your recommender in your application you can include any comments or information you want to appear in the email that they will receive.
+- When you identify your recommender in your application you can include your own comments that you want to appear in the email that they will receive.

 4. What do you ask my ACADEMIC ADVISOR(s)?

-Your Academic Advisor(s) are asked to affirm or not (yes or no) the following:
+Your Academic Advisor(s) are asked (yes or no responses) the following:

 1. "[Has the student] planned for the SA experience?
 We [Academic Advisor and student] discussed the possibility that there could be a negative academic impact if the student does not properly plan for the experience, including what courses to take prior to and after the study abroad program."